House passes 'red flag' bill as part of gun control push - KTVZ

 House passes ‘red flag’ bill as part of gun control push

-The House voted Thursday to pass a “red flag” bill intended to keep guns out of the hands of those who pose a threat to themselves or others.
+The House voted Thursday to pass a federal “red flag” bill intended to keep guns out of the hands of those who pose a threat to themselves or others as a bipartisan group of senators work to figure out a package that could garner 60 votes in the Senate on gun safety reform.

+The legislation would authorize and establish guidance for federal courts to issue extreme risk protection orders. it would allow family members to request a federal court order that would remove access to firearms for someone who is deemed a danger to themselves or others by the court.

-Rep. Lucy McBath, a Georgia Democrat whose son was shot and killed at a gas station by a man who thought he was playing his music too loudly, sponsored the measure with California Democratic Rep. Salud Carbajal.
+Rep. Lucy McBath, a Georgia Democrat whose son was shot and killed at a gas station by a man who thought he was playing his music too loudly, sponsored thee House bill with California Democratic Rep. Salud Carbajal.

 The vote was 224-202.